cssinjs/jss/readme.md

 ### Extend keyword

-Add `extend` keyword to a rule and set any style as value to extend some style definition with the current style object.
+Add `extend` keyword to a rule and set any style or array of styles as value to extend some style definition with the current style object.
 [See example.](http://kof.github.io/jss/examples/extend/index.html)

 ```javascript